-Good day, cherished readers.
-Today let us examine the proper procedure for writing a note thanking someone for their gift of money (or even a gift card, as this is also common) I have included a sample letter after my basic guidelines.
+I am often asked about the proper procedure for writing a note thanking someone for their gift of money (or even a gift card, as this is also common).
+Some of my readers are unsure where to start, so I have included a sample letter after my basic guidelines.

 The amount of money gifted to you is never mentioned, no matter how large it may be.
 It is proper to say what you intend to use the money for and you may also include some comments on life or inquire after the person you are writing to.